-Filing and Use of the Evaluation Report
+6.2.5 Filing and Use of the Evaluation Report

-The self-evaluation essay, the report of the dean, and any commentaries are placed in the faculty member's evaluation files.
+The self-evaluation essay, the report of the divisional dean, and any commentaries are placed in the faculty member's evaluation files.
 The intent of the evaluation process dictates that this information be held in confidence; any release of the evaluation documents must be requested by the faculty member in writing.

-REVIEWS OF NON-TENURED FACULTY
+6.3 REVIEWS OF NON-TENURED FACULTY

-The process is described as to how new faculty will be evaluated in year 1 through tenure, and the responsibilities of discipline colleagues, divisional committee, and the divisional dean.
-Faculty that enter with service at another institution that is credited toward their tenure clock will enter the process depending on the length of their probationary period (see Section...).
+The process is described as to how new faculty will be evaluated in year 1 through tenure, and the responsibilities of discipline colleagues, divisional committee, and the dean.
+Faculty that enter with service at another institution that is credited toward their tenure clock will enter the process depending on the length of their probationary period (see Section II: 7.1.2-7.1.6).